-Unique You Counselling is a private counselling practice owned and managed by Helen Scott-Wilson.
+Unique You Counselling is a private counselling practice owned and managed by Helen Scott-Wilson at Unique You Counselling.

 Information you share by other means: Information is not requested or collected and stored by Helen through the social media platforms or the website that Unique You Counselling uses for marketing purposes.
 Any links followed on this website or personal data voluntarily added to social media sites by clients, will be subject to that sites own cookie acceptance procedures and Privacy Policies.
 Information you submit to these sites may be transferred outside of the European Union.

 The lawful basis for processing your data: The data which you provide is processed in order to uphold the counselling contract held between Unique You Counselling and yourself when you request counselling.
 Unique You Counselling may provide interventions from other agencies as part of our contract in order to improve your health and wellbeing.
 Your data is also used to maintain Unique You Counselling’s accounts and records as part of that contracted service.

 The delivery of this service includes responding to enquiries, planning, undertaking and assessing the delivery of counselling services.
 I may also process your data if there is a legitimate interest such as responding to an enquiry or for managing the service for example when being audited by the BACP.

 How Unique You Counselling uses your data: Your data is processed in line with the principles set out in the GDPR, there will always be a lawful reason for processing your data.
 As a client or prospective client your data may be used for;

 Making contact regarding enquiries and the services requested, received or booked.